Turning back clock on digital age, Taiwan craftsman seeks to save traditional Chinese printing

 His determination has attracted a dozen spirited volunteers, many of whom had previously never seen lead type.

-The copper molds he is making are in a font called Kaishu which dates from the Qing Dynasty, China's last imperial rulers, who were overthrown in 1911.
+The copper molds he is making are in a font called Kaishu that dates from the Qing Dynasty, China's last imperial rulers, who were overthrown in 1911.

 "If I can't save this business ... it would be a big loss for Taiwan," Chang said.
 "As for humanity, the Chinese-character movable letterpress is a huge cultural asset and could very well disappear."